Stake vs SelfWealth (2026):

 - No community or social portfolio features

-- Desktop and mobile — functional on both
+- Desktop and mobile — functional on both, more data-dense than Stake

 - Interface is more utilitarian than polished